I think that should be a decision made by Joe Biden.

 You have people now going into credit card debt just to just to keep up.

-Inflation of Biden is costing them $7,200 a year, and gas prices now are heading back up to five dollars a gallon, as I told you they would once you know he he depleted the strategic petroleum reserves.
+And gas prices now are heading back up to $5 a gallon, as I told you they would once he depleted these strategic petroleum reserves.

-Anyway, um here's here's Biden's economic team.
+Anyway, here's Biden's economic team.

 They're actually telling us we're moving in the right direction.